toolisticon/cute/README.md

 # Projects using this toolkit library

+- [Annotation processor toolkit](https://github.com/toolisticon/annotation-processor-toolkit) : Toolkit that allows you to build annotation processors in a more confortable way
 - [SPI-AP](https://github.com/toolisticon/SPI-Annotation-Processor) : Annotation processor for generation of spi service locator files

 # Alternatives